 This mode is similar to the response consistency mode, as described above, but for specific force consistency.

-In reciprocity mode, only available for VP FRFs, the diagram shows the reciprocity between different VP DoF.
+In Reciprocity mode, only available for VP FRFs, the diagram shows the reciprocity between different VP DoF.
 Since the inputs and outputs of VP FRFs are truly collocated (some would say, “vectorially associated”), reciprocity can strictly be required on the matrix.
 Thus, the measurement matrix value shows the level of reciprocity between reciprocal entries.
 As a result, the diagonal is always 100%.
-Matrices with 100%-score throughout all entries are rarely seen; rather it is advised to focus on directions that have significant “coupling”, as a consequence of the structural nature of the component at hand.
-For diagonal entries, it is furthermore interesting to assess the passivity of the “driving-point” FRFs, by verifying if the phase angle is bound by 0–180 degrees.
+Matrices with 100%-score throughout all entries are rarely seen; rather it is advised to focus on directions that have significant “coupling” as a consequence of the structural nature of the component at hand.
+For diagonal entries, it is interesting to assess the “driving-point” FRFs’ passivity by verifying if the phase angle is bound by 0–180 degrees.

-For very large datasets, it may be desired to only display a subset of the channels in the matrix.
-This action is done using the filter icon, and toggling on or off the channels that should be displayed or hidden, respectively.
+For very large datasets, it may be desired only to display a subset of the channels in the matrix.
+This action is done using the filter icon and toggling on or off the channels that should be shown or hidden, respectively.

-Note that filtering is only used for previewing data in the matrix, but a custom preset is required for exporting a subset of the matrix.
+Note that filtering is only used to preview data in the matrix, but a custom preset is required to export a subset of the matrix.

 Options available for the measurement matrix

 The Graphing card has a toggle button FL, which stands for “frequency lock”.
 When activated, the frequency range of the graphing card and the frequency range selection of the measurement matrix stay synchronized.